🌬️ Our breath is our mirror 🪞

 It occurs in various emotional states:

-when tired, bored, stressed, tense, embarrassed, hungry, and more.
+when tired, bored, stressed, tense, embarrassed, hungry, concentration and more.

 In Face Yoga, yawning is even practiced consciously: